-I never thought much about it, when I decided to leave my 9 to 5 job back in 2012.
-At the time, I had a nearly two-year-old, Thomas wasn’t hitting his milestones and with more and more professionals suddenly taking an interest.
+I never thought much about it when I decided to leave my 9 to 5 job back in 2012.
+At the time, I had a nearly two-year-old; Thomas wasn’t hitting his milestones and with more and more professionals suddenly taking an interest.
 I decided to find a job that was more ‘part-time’.
 Easier said than done.

 Giving up the nine till five

 At the time, I had ten years of office experience, two years of marketing and event expertise and various skills, including retail and hospitality.
 Still, I struggled to find a part-time position that was two or three days a week that paid more than minimum wage or any wage.
 I eventually took on a casual (zero-hour contract) position as it gave me the flexibility to say ‘yes’ or ‘no’ to the hours I worked.
 For over seven years, I worked in the hospitality industry, at times working two casual jobs to meet my mortgage.
 But for seven years, I never earned the same amount each month.
 I would go from £150 to over £1000 depending on the required hours.
-I learnt that weekends or bank holidays were ‘busy’ times and no flexitime was allowed then.
-I got used to clock watching on a Saturday afternoon knowing I’d have to leave for work around 3 pm or getting in at 3 am on a Monday knowing you have to get up in three hours to get your kids to school!
+I learnt that weekends or bank holidays were ‘busy’ times, and no flexitime was allowed then.
+I got used to clock watching on a Saturday afternoon, knowing I’d have to leave for work around 3 pm or getting in at 3 am on a Monday knowing you have to get up in three hours to get your kids to school!
 Those were the days!
-But it gave me the flexibility to pick my daughter up from school, take my son to his hearing appointments, study at college and university and I worked with some of the most professional and inspirational people I have ever met.
+But it gave me the flexibility to pick my daughter up from school, take my son to his hearing appointments, study at college and university, and I worked with some of the most professional and inspirational people I have ever met.

 Did I feel that I had a choice?
 I was frequently performing a juggling act.
 I tried the supermarket option during those seven years; it was great.
-Eight hours a week minimum, I earnt regular money, and I could have over time.
+Eight hours a week minimum, I earned regular money, and I could have over time.
 Then my shifts started moving around throughout the day.
 ‘When did my hours suddenly become portable?’ apparently, it was written into my contract that I had ‘flexible’ hours meaning if they gave me 8 am starts, I couldn’t argue.
 Suddenly, it no longer worked, but I still had hospitality to keep me afloat.

-Around this time, social media became a huge deal; not only did we have Facebook and Twitter, but we also had Instagram, Etsy, video apps and more recently Tiktok.
-Suddenly, a Bodyshop at Home Consultant (I dabbled) could reach a wider audience, or an Avon representative no longer has to crawl the streets, a digital version is available.
-Influencers are nothing new, but suddenly girls as young as 15 were popping up showing their make up tips, boys were filming themselves doing pranks and the younger generation wanted to be them.
+Around this time, social media became a huge deal; not only did we have Facebook and Twitter, but we also had Instagram, Etsy, video apps and more recently, Tiktok.
+Suddenly, a Bodyshop at Home Consultant (I dabbled) could reach a wider audience, or an Avon representative no longer has to crawl the streets; a digital version is available.
+Influencers are nothing new, but suddenly girls as young as 15 were popping up showing their make up tips, boys were filming themselves doing pranks, and the younger generation wanted to be them.
 With a new career called ‘Youtubers’ suddenly being a career goal, creative arts was becoming a big deal.